-Over the years, we have worked to provide mental health care to our community.
-Many of the people we have encountered have struggled with both mental health issues and addiction, often referred to as dual diagnosis.
-The Program at the Williamsburg Therapy Group is unique in that we have long specialized in providing individual and group psychotherapy, as well as individual substance use treatment.
+Over the years, we have provided mental health care to our community.
+Many of the people we encounter have struggled with both mental health issues and addiction, often referred to as dual diagnosis.
+The Program at the Williamsburg Therapy Group is unique in that we have long specialized in providing individual and group psychotherapy and individual substance use treatment.

 This treatment structure helps us provide individually tailored support, as well as practical skills, healing, and a sense of community to help people make deep, concrete, and sustainable changes towards wellness.

 Because addiction is different for each person, we believe that the foundation of treatment is thoughtfully listening and collaborating with clients.
-This means helping people find directions that are personally relevant and take realistic steps for making long lasting changes.
+This means helping people find directions that are personally relevant and take realistic steps for making long-lasting changes.
 This includes providing support, even when someone experiences mixed feelings about changing their relationship with substances.

-Motivational Interviewing (MI) is an approach that deeply respects a persons autonomy to make their own decisions, while also focusing discussion on imagining and exploring the benefits of a life without addiction.
+Motivational Interviewing (MI) is an approach that deeply respects a person's autonomy to make their own decisions while also focusing the discussion on imagining and exploring the benefits of a life without addiction.
 Acceptance and Commitment Therapy is an approach that helps people identify things that are important to them and begin creating a life consistent with these values.
 By becoming more psychologically flexible, a person can better adapt to the world around them and move forward towards their goals.

 A central focus of the Williamsburg Therapy Groups approach has been its focus on helping people make real changes through the combination of supportive therapy and practical skills.
-The Program uses Relapse Prevention, Cognitive Behavioral Therapy CBT, and Dialectical Behavior Therapy DBT to teach clients a wide variety of practical ways to identify behaviors and mindsets that can keep people stuck repeating unhealthy patterns.
+The Program uses Relapse Prevention, Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT) to teach clients a wide variety of practical ways to identify behaviors and mindsets that can keep people stuck repeating unhealthy patterns.

-We believe in creating sustainable structures and support to help people not only make initial changes but also maintain habits that help them reduce risk and stay connected.
-By creating a safe, intimate, and relatable forum for people to talk about their addiction experiences, they can begin to create a new sense of community and connection that is essential for weaving a healthy network of support as they navigate a life without substances.
+We believe in creating sustainable structures and support groups to help people make initial changes and maintain habits that reduce risk and stay connected.
+By creating a safe, intimate, and relatable forum for people to talk about their addiction experiences, they can begin to create a new sense of community.
+In doing so, they form an essential connection for weaving a healthy network of support as they navigate life without substances.